snyk-labs/java-goof/README.md

 1. Check out the project source code from github : `git clone https://github.com/benas/todolist-mvc.git`
 2. Open a terminal and run the following command from root directory : `mvn install`
 3. Choose a web framework to test and run it.
-For example : `cd todolist-web-springmvc && mvn tomcat:run`
+For example : `cd todolist-web-springmvc && mvn tomcat7:run`
 4. Browse the following URL : `localhost:8080/`
 5. You can register a new account or login using the following credentials : foo@bar.org / foobar